ovh/docs/pages/web/emails/feature_mailing_list/guide.en-us.md

 > [!primary]
 >
-> Example: If you would like to edit the default footer for emails sent to your mailing list, you will need to send an email to the address “newsletter-edit.bottom@yourdomain.com”.
+> Example: If you would like to edit the default footer for emails sent to your mailing list, you will need to send an email to the address `name_of_your_ML-edit.bottom@mydomain.ovh`.
 You will then receive a new email explaining how to customise the footer.
 >

 ## Go further